BALLET AUSTIN TWO

 Endowed by Sarah and Ernest Butler through the Ballet Austin Foundation

-Ballet Austin TWO, established in 1999, is Ballet Austin’s second company, with dancers also serving as apprentices to the main company.
-Currently, more than half of Ballet Austin’s main company positions are filled with Ballet Austin TWO graduates.
+Ballet Austin TWO, established in 1999, is Ballet Austin’s second company.
+Currently, 40% of Ballet Austin’s main company positions are filled with Ballet Austin TWO graduates.

 Ballet Austin TWO dancers are selected through a nationwide audition process and make Austin their home to participate in this unique training opportunity.
 With over 40 performances per season, they dance with the main company for larger productions and present their own extensive roster of work in Austin and on tour across the state.